Mikey Sheehy: Senior

 Kerry's dominance continued in 1980.
 Another defeat of Cork in the provincial final gave Sheehy a sixth Munster winners' medal in succession.
 Another All-Ireland final appearance beckoned, this time with Roscommon providing the opposition.
 The Connacht champions shocked Kerry, and took a five-point lead inside the first twelve minutes.
 Sheehy popped up again to score a decisive goal, as Kerry went on to claim a 1–9 to 1–6 victory in a game that contained sixty-four frees.
 The victory gave Kerry a third All-Ireland title in succession, while Sheehy added a fourth All-Ireland winners' medal to his collection.

 In 1981, Sheehy won his seventh consecutive Munster title, before lining out in a fourth consecutive All-Ireland final against Offaly.
 He secured his fifth All-Ireland SFC winners' medal that day, with Kerry winning by a score of 1–12 to 0–8.

-In 1982, Sheehy secured an eighth consecutive Munster final victory over Cork, and Kerry's record-breaking All-Ireland SFC five-in-a-row bid remained intact.
-The championship decider pitted the 'Kingdom' against Offaly for the second year in a row.
-Kerry had the upper hand for much of the game, and were leading by two points with two minutes left to be played.
-The game, however, was not over as Offaly substitute Séamus Darby, who had entered the game almost unnoticed, scored a late goal.
-Kerry failed to score again to level the match, and Offaly went on to win their third All-Ireland title ever.
-Kerry's five-in-a-row dream was shattered.
+In 1982, Sheehy secured an eighth consecutive Munster final victory over Cork to keep Kerry's record-breaking All-Ireland SFC five-in-a-row bid intact.
+The championship decider pitted Kerry against Offaly for the second year in a row.
+Kerry had the upper hand for much of the game and, despite Sheehy missing a penalty with less than ten minutes remaining, were leading by two points with barely minutes left.
+Offaly substitute Séamus Darby then scored a late "brilliant" goal, as Sheehy called it.
+Kerry failed to take several chances to score again and Offaly went on to win their third All-Ireland title to shatter Kerry's five-in-a-row dream.

-Kerry missed out on a historic nine-in-a-row in Munster in 1983, as Cork won at last.
-'The Kingdom' recovered the following year, with Sheehy winning his third National League medal and his ninth Munster title.
+Kerry missed out on a historic nine-in-a-row in Munster in 1983, losing to Cork.
+Kerry recovered the following year, with Sheehy winning his third National League medal and his ninth Munster title.
 The centenary-year All-Ireland final pitted Kerry against old rivals, and reigning champions, Dublin.
-'The Kingdom' dominated the game from start to finish.
+Kerry dominated the game from start to finish.
 Only two Dublin forwards scored as Kerry ran out easy winners on a score line 0–14 to 1–6.
 It was Sheehy's sixth All-Ireland winners' medal.

 In 1985, a two-goal victory over Cork gave Sheehy a tenth Munster winners' medal.
 Another All-Ireland final beckoned, with Dublin providing the opposition for a second consecutive year.
 Kerry won by 2–1 to 2–8.
 The victory gave Sheehy a record-equalling seventh All-Ireland winners' medal.